eamena-project/eamena-arches-dev/projects/cairo/README.md

 # City of the Dead
-> Unknown Heritage in the 'City of the Dead', DOCUMENTATION OF THE UNREGISTERED HERITAGE OF THE EASTERN CEMETERY IN CAIRO, *aka* Cairo project, *aka* CoD
+> *aka* Cairo project, *aka* CoD, Unknown Heritage in the 'City of the Dead', DOCUMENTATION OF THE UNREGISTERED HERITAGE OF THE EASTERN CEMETERY IN CAIRO

 ## Aims